Reviews You Can Rely On

 Comfort

 The most critical factor when deciding on a hiking boot is comfort.
 Gone are the days of painfully breaking in heavy leather boots.
-With many more synthetic materials being utilized today, hikers can choose from a wider range of boots that have much better comfort in the uppers and more cushioned midsoles underfoot.
+With many more synthetic materials being utilized today, hikers can choose from a wider range of boots with much better comfort in the uppers and more cushioned midsoles.
 With an ever-growing number of hikers questing on many of our nation's popular thru-hikes, a comfy pair of boots is the first step in preparing for such an endeavor.
 The Salomon X Ultra Mid 4 is comfortable for a midweight boot and feels great from day one, requiring no break-in period, as is the Merrell Moab 3 Mid.
-The lightest models, such as the Lone Peak All WTHR Mid 2, are unbelievably comfortable while on firm trails and paved paths.
+We love the fit and feel of the leather upper on the Hoka models like the Kaha 2 and the Anacapa 2 Mid, though they took a few hikes to break them in so that the leather was adequately pliable.
+The lightest models, such as the Lone Peak All WTHR Mid 2, are unbelievably comfortable on firm trails and paved paths.
 However, the weight savings derived from a thinner sole means that foot comfort is compromised while on uneven and rocky terrain.

 We noted three primary attributes when considering comfort: